ToruNiina/Coffee-mill/README.md

   - converts a trajectory file to a different format.
 - `split`
   - splits a DCD file for every N frames.
+- `impose`
+  - imposes molecules onto the initial configuration by minimizing RMSD.
 - `help`
   - prints help message.